sora-xor/sora-docs/src/polkaswap-connect-wallet.md

-2. You will see a list of supported wallet options to connect, including an account created on [Google](/polkaswap-connect-with-google.md), [Fearless Wallet](https://fearlesswallet.io), Polkadot.js, Subwallet, and Talisman, as well as Wallet Connect.
+2. You will see a list of supported wallet options to connect, including an account created on [Google](/polkaswap-connect-with-google.md), [Fearless Wallet](https://fearlesswallet.io), Polkadot.js, as well as Wallet Connect for other compatible wallets.

    ![](.gitbook/assets/choose-wallet-to-connect.png)